oroinc/documentation/backend/emails/index.rst

 Send the Email
 ~~~~~~~~~~~~~~

-When you created your email model, you can use the integrated mailer processor which is
-responsible for sending the email and persisting it to the database (which also creates the needed
-contexts to customers, users, and so on):
+When you create your email model, you can use the integrated mailer processor, responsible for sending the email and persisting it to the database (which also creates the needed contexts to customers, users, and so on):

 .. code-block:: php
    :caption: src/Acme/Bundle/DemoBundle/Controller/EmailController.php

     namespace Acme\Bundle\DemoBundle\Controller;